 Even when a training program is highly constructed and employees ace the final, your organization may not see improved performance.
 These learning activities aren’t necessarily what employees produce in real practice.
 Switch to performance-based training to make your training hands-on, customized, relevant and measurable.What’s the point of training employees if they can’t apply it to practice?
 Discover how #PerformanceBased training can help your organization achieve just that @ClearCompany:

 Performance-based training focuses not only on teaching everything relating to the subject matter but also about analyzing each employee’s job performance, past learning success, projected outputs and tasks to be done in order to achieve certain business objectives.
+By supporting this behavior you’ll see more consistent, productive results.

 Effective performance management is associated with better business outcomes.
 Even though many employees may dislike these two words, they fail to see the true goal and benefits of a solid performance management process.